combax/From-Data-to-Justice/README.md

 This Project alings with the Goal of [Murder Accountability Project](https://www.murderdata.org/), in that we have developed Machine Learning models that can detect Offender Sex and Offender Age from already solved cases.

+This projects provides:
+- Detailed EDA of homicidal cases throughout USA from 1972 to 2023.
+- Decision Tree Model to predict Offender's Age in unsolved cases.
+(84.83% R squared).
+- Random Forest Model to predict Offender's Sex in unsolved cases.
+(92.72% Accuracy).

 ![crime](/images/crime_rate.png)

 ---